 We want you to succeed in your studies and have a positive experience at Cranfield.
-If you have a disability, medical condition or health problem, we have a range of support services here to help, including:
+If you have a disability, medical condition or physical or mental health problem, we have a range of support services here to help, including:

 - Advice and guidance to prospective students on support available;

 - Help with completing Disabled Students Allowance application forms;

 - Specific examination adjustments (based on an educational psychologist’s report or Diagnostic Assessment Report);